browserengineering/book/book/skipped.md

 infer structure where JavaScript doesn't provide any, lowering memory usage and garbage collection pressure.
-On top of all of that, modern browsers also execute WebAssembly, a hardware-independent bytecode format target for many other programming languages that may one day be co-equal to JavaScript on the web.
+On top of all of that, modern browsers also execute WebAssembly, a hardware-independent bytecode format for many other programming languages to target, and which may one day be co-equal to JavaScript on the web.

 This book skips building the JavaScript engine, instead using DukPy.
 I